Your Rights During a Drug-Related Police Search

 The Fundamental Rule: You Never Have to Consent

 The most important thing to remember is this: you are never required to consent to a search.
-Whether it's your person, your car, or your home, the Fourth Amendment protects you from unreasonable searches and seizures.
+Whether it’s your person, car, or home, the Fourth Amendment protects you from unreasonable searches and seizures.
 However, this protection is forfeited the moment you consent.

-Understanding your rights regarding a car search without warrant is vital.
+Understanding your rights regarding a car search without a warrant is vital.
 For example, if a police officer asks, “May I search your car?” and you respond affirmatively, you waive your Fourth Amendment rights.
 Once you agree, anything found can be used against you in court.
 The best way to protect yourself is to politely but firmly state, “I do not consent to this search.”

 Police Searches Without Consent: What You Should Know